Bow, London: Geography

-Bow has not been an administrative unit for nearly 100 years and this makes definitions of the extent of the area difficult.
-There are two principle influences on perceptions of the extent of Bow; the historic Hamlet which became an ancient parish, and the E3 postal area.
+Bow has not been an administrative unit for nearly 100 years, and this makes definitions of the extent of the area difficult.
+There are two principal influences on perceptions of the extent of Bow: the historic hamlet which became an ancient parish, and the E3 postal area.
 The former common known as Bow Common lay far to the south of either of these defined areas, just beyond the southern boundary of the Bromley-by-Bow area.

 Ancient parish

 Bow was originally a hamlet of the Ancient Parish of Stepney; in this context, hamlet refers to a district, a sub-division of a parish with delegated responsibilities, rather than a small village.
 It is not clear when the Hamlet of Bow was established.

 Bow became an independent parish when the pre-existing hamlet separated from Stepney in 1719, to become a late formed ancient parish, the area being a basis for both civil and ecclesiastical administration.
 The boundaries of the hamlet, which later became the parish, are the only formally defined boundaries the area has had.

 The new parish took the Hamlet's boundaries, in this way it inherited Stepney's boundaries with Hackney to the north and the Stratford area of the parish of West Ham over the Lea to the east.
 The boundary with Bromley by Bow to the south ran along Bow Road, though it arced a little to the south near Bow Church and Bow Bridge.
-The western boundary, with what remained of Stepney ran in the vicinity of Coburn, Lyal and Driffild Roads, with further fission of the parish meaning the areas to the west become the independent parishes of Bethnal Green and Mile End Old Town.
+The western boundary, with what remained of Stepney ran in the vicinity of Coborn, Lyal and Driffield Roads, with further fission of the parish meaning the areas to the west become the independent parishes of Bethnal Green and Mile End Old Town.

+The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets).

+The role of the Tower Division ended when Bow became part of the new County of London in 1889.
+The County of London was replaced by Greater London in 1965.

 In 1900 Bow merged into the Metropolitan Borough of Poplar, together with Poplar and Bromley-by-Bow.
 The new Borough preserved the identities of the constituent areas through the names and boundaries of its electoral wards.
 The Civil Parish of Bow continued to operate until the abolition of the Poor Law in 1930, though London's Civil Parishes weren't formally abolished until the creation of the modern London Boroughs in 1965.

 The Metropolitan Boroughs of Poplar, Stepney and Bethnal Green united to form the London Borough of Tower Hamlets in 1965, meaning that Bow came to form the north-east part of the new borough.